Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Lorentz-invariant and Lorentz-non-invariant two-point functions of scalar tachyon fields

-where $\Delta t = x^0 -y^0$ and the angular brackets $\langle~\rangle_{Evac}$, surrounding the integrals in (A.1), denote the averaging over the tachyon vacuum energy boundaries.
+where $\Delta t = x^0 -y^0$ and the angular brackets $\langle~\rangle_{Evac}$, surrounding the integrals in (5.1), denote the averaging over the tachyon vacuum energy boundaries.
 Such an averaging is a necessary action since the tachyon vacuum energy boundaries are not, in general (in the frames moving with respect to the preferred one), rotationally invariant.

 Generally speaking, the calculation of tachyon vacuum expectation values of any combination of tachyon operators requires such an averaging as distinct to the calculation of analogous vacuum expectation values in the case of ordinary particles, when such calculations result in Lorentz-invariant c-number functions due to Lorentz-invariance of the ordinary particle vacuum.
-In our case (with tachyons) the expression inside the vacuum brackets $\langle~\rangle_{Evac}$ in (A.1) is a Lorentz-non-invariant c-number function due to the Lorentz-non-invariant (though Lorentz-covariant) integration limits, $\omega \geq {\bf ku}$ in (A.1), coming from the causal $\Theta$-function (these limits are illustrated, in particular, by formulae (1.3), (1.4) and by Fig.~1).
-Thus, an observer in a frame moving with respect to the preferred one can detect that the energy boundaries of the tachyon vacuum are different in the forward and backward hemispheres of his motion \footnote {An attempt to detect these boundaries was undertaken in \cite{pvmich}.}, the situation which has to be taken into account when calculating any tachyon-involved vacuum expectation value.
+In our case (with tachyons) the expression inside the vacuum brackets $\langle~\rangle_{Evac}$ in (5.1) is a Lorentz-non-invariant c-number function due to the Lorentz-non-invariant (though Lorentz-covariant) integration limits, $\omega \geq {\bf ku}$ in (5.1), coming from the causal $\Theta$-function (these limits are illustrated, in particular, by formulae (1.3), (1.4) and by fig.~1).
+Note, an observer in a frame moving with respect to the preferred one also can detect that the energy boundaries of the tachyon vacuum are different in the forward and backward hemispheres of his motion \footnote{An attempt to detect these boundaries was undertaken in \cite{pvmich}.}.

-Fortunately, the averaging of the expression inside the vacuum brackets in (A.1) over the tachyon vacuum energy boundaries contracts the above Lorentz-non-invariance since these boundaries are governed by formula (1.2), the same one which imposes those integration limits.
-This occurs owing to the fact that the boundaries are symmetric with respect to the zero energy level in the preferred reference frame, depending on the direction of the observer motion.
+Fortunately, the averaging of the expression inside the vacuum brackets in (5.1) over the tachyon vacuum energy boundaries contracts the above Lorentz-non-invariance since these boundaries are governed by formula (1.2), the same one which imposes those integration limits.
+This occurs owing to the fact that the boundaries are symmetric with respect to the zero energy level in the preferred reference frame, depending on the direction of the observer's motion.
 The statement about Lorentz-invariance of the correlation function $D(x-y)$ can be proved as follows.